Sivasankar-16/TypeScript/README.md

 **Setup**:
 1. Install Node and npm
-2. Install type script using the below command in terminal. npm i -g typescript (adding sudo at the beg is recommended)
+2. Install type script using this command in terminal.
+   `npm i -g typescript` (adding sudo at the beg is recommended)
-3. Check the version of typescript with below command. tsc -v
+4. Check the version of typescript with the command.
+   `tsc -v`